-Until April 2010, Dr. Selvaggio was Senior Vice President and Head of Market Risk and Risk Analysis in Fidelity Investment's Institutional Products Group, overseeing Capital Markets risk, potential counterparty exposure/CVA and risk adjusted performance measurement.
-He was previously Managing Director and Head of Capital Planning and Risk Analysis of Ambac Financial Group, Inc. responsible for derivatives book, insurance and investment portfolio credit and market risk analysis, economic and rating agency capital attribution and allocation, serving as both a member of Ambac's Executive Risk Management Committee and its Senior Credit Committee.
-Prior to joining Ambac in May 1998, Dr. Selvaggio served as a financial economist at Thomson McKinnon Securities, and then held a number of positions at The Chase Manhattan Bank including Senior Asset/Liability Analyst, Head of Fixed Income and Mortgage Research, and Managing Director of Treasury Analytics.
-For six years Bob was an adjunct associate professor of Economics at Hunter College of the City University of New York, supervising Master's theses and teaching graduate courses in corporate finance, financial economics, macroeconomics, and microeconomics.
-He is currently an instructor of Advanced Financial Risk Management at NYU.
+Bob Selvaggio joined Rutter Associates as Partner and Head of Analytics in 2010.
+Prior to joining Rutter Associates, Dr. Selvaggio was Senior Vice President and Head of Risk Analysis in Fidelity Investment's Institutional Products Group.
+At Fidelity he oversaw Capital Markets risk, potential counterparty exposure, CVA and risk adjusted performance measurement.
+Prior to joining Fidelity, Dr. Selvaggio was Managing Director and Head of Capital Planning and Risk Analysis of Ambac Financial Group, Inc. responsible for portfolio credit and market risk analysis, economic and rating agency capital attribution and allocation, and risk-adjusted performance measurement.
+Prior to joining Ambac, Dr. Selvaggio served as a financial economist at Thomson McKinnon Securities, and then held a number of positions at The Chase Manhattan Bank including Senior Asset/Liability Analyst, Head of Fixed Income and Mortgage Research, and Managing Director of Treasury Analytics.